-Note: A note provides more information about a feature or technology and cross-reference related topics. es to -- -------
+Note: A note provides more information about a feature or technology and cross-references to related topics.

 Caution!
 A caution provides information about critical aspects of AP configuration, combinations of settings, events, or procedures that can adversely affect network connectivity, security, and so on.